elo-enterprises/lab-notebooks/printer/troubleshooting-issues.md

 * Make sure to use the "Z lift" setting in the slicer (lifting the nozzle when traveling).

 ### X-axis
-* Make sure the belts on the X-axis and on the X motor are tightened and don't slip.
-See [01-16, Installing the Timing Belt at the Back X Axis ](system-assembly--repair.md#part-1--step-16-installing-the-timing-belt-at-the-back-x-axis) and [01-17, Installing the Timing Belt at the Front X Axis](system-assembly--repair.md#part-1--step-17-installing-the-timing-belt-at-the-front-x-axis).
+* Make sure the belts on the X axis and on the X motor are tightened and do not slip.
+See [Part 1 Step 14](system-assembly--repair.md#part-1--step-14-installing-the-motors), [Part 1 Step 16](system-assembly--repair.md#part-1--step-16-installing-the-timing-belt-at-the-back-x-axis) and [Part 1 Step 17](system-assembly--repair.md#part-1--step-17-installing-the-timing-belt-at-the-front-x-axis).
 * Make sure the pulleys on the X-shaft and on the X-motor are tightened and don't slip.
 See [01-12, Installing the X Shaft](system-assembly--repair.md#part-1--step-12-installing-the-x-shaft) and [01-14, Installing the Motors](system-assembly--repair.md#part-1--step-14-installing-the-motors).
 * Reducing printing speed (40-50mm/s), traveling and acceleration will definitely help.
 Especially the first layer should be 50% or less than the main speed.
 * Make sure to set 'Z-hop' in the slicer (lifting the nozzle when traveling).